 A Solid Gold Submariner 1680

 Theroux is (of course) a Rolex man, and prefers vintage models, though again he goes for less popular but no less cool pieces.
 Take the 18k gold Submariner Ref.
 1680 he was recently spotted wearing.
-Solid gold Subs are something of a niche as the model’s most popular and collectable references are all stainless steel; however rocking one is a strong statement.
+Solid gold Subs are something of a niche as the model’s most popular and collectible references are all stainless steel; however, rocking one is a strong statement.